state-of/dev/CONTRIBUTING.md

 * changing the chart type
 * ...

-## Ideas
-[WIP] ideas of topics and categories.

 ## Beginners
+Please use `Edit Mode` which is available in the chart menu.
+You can move items and add items directly in the chart.

-## Beginners
+## Advanced changes
-If you have little to no experience with github or git, contributing might look a bit daunting.
-Luckily you can make changes completely from the browser.
-This introduction [guide](https://guides.github.com/activities/forking/) will help you get started with [forking](https://guides.github.com/activities/forking/), [edittng](https://guides.github.com/activities/hello-world/#commit) and creating a [pull request](https://guides.github.com/activities/hello-world/#merge).

-### Chart
-To reposition items in the chart, click the menu dots above the chart.
-Select `Edit Mode`.
-Drag the dots to a new position.
-Open the browser developer console, and copy the data and replace items[{...}] with this data.

-## Data structure
+### Data structure
-The structure is setup as following: categories represent a broader subject, referencing to multiple relevant topics.
-Each topic contains data to visualize the current state of that topic.
+The structure to the charts is setup as follows: categories represent a broader subject, each referencing to multiple relevant topics.
+A topic contains data to visualize the current state of that topic in a chart.

 A good example of a topic is: [topics/programming-language.json](topics/programming-language.json).
-That topic is referenced by the category [categories/backend.json](categories/backend.json).

 It's best to just browse a bit through the repository to get a quick understanding.

-## Data Format
+### Data Format
 JSON is hard to format by hand, especially combining with markdown.
-The next version will move to a javascript config syntax, which should make editing easier.
+The next version will move to a javascript config syntax and a preview featured which should make proposing changes easier.

 ### Chart types
 Initially build around the hype cycle curve, it now supports a bell and bubble chart type as well.
 Bubble should become the default: